davidajnered/your-widget/readme.md

 }, 10, 2);
 ```

-## Design output
+## 3. Design output
-Finally design the output by adding a template file in the theme root directory.
-Your Widget uses Twig as template engine.
-You find the documentation [here](http://twig.sensiolabs.org/documentation).
+Design the output by adding a template file in the theme root directory.
+Your widget automatically searches for `[template].html`.
+We're using .html because Twig is your friend and your template engine.
+You find the Twig documentation [here](http://twig.sensiolabs.org/documentation).
 Simple example below where I've added post data to the template data array.

 ```
 {{before_widget}}